vuetifyjs/vuetify/packages/docs/src/pages/en/components/ratings.md

 # Ratings

-The rating component is a specialized but crucial piece in building user widgets.
+The `v-rating` component is a specialized but important piece in building user widgets.
 Collecting user feedback via ratings is a simple analytic that can provide a lot of feedback to your product or application.

 <entry-ad />